bitfocus/companion-module-eyevinn-intercom/README.md

 Executing a `yarn` command should perform all necessary steps to develop the module, if it does not then follow the steps below.

 The module can be built once with `yarn build`.
-This should be enough to get the module to be loadable by companion.
+This should be enough to make the module loadable by Companion.

 ### Development